alxblzd/alxblzd.github.io/_posts/2025-06-14-wiki-wireguard-cheatsheet.md

 WireGuard is a VPN protocol.
 It’s lightweight, fast, and uses modern cryptography primitives.

-Built directly into the Linux kernel, it’s designed to be simple yet extremely efficient — making it perfect for homelabs, remote work, and low-power devices (hello Raspberry Pi).
+Built directly into the Linux kernel, it’s designed to be simple yet extremely efficient, making it perfect for homelabs, remote work, and low-power devices (hello Raspberry Pi).

-### Why use WireGuard?
+### Why WireGuard?

-- Lightning fast connection (low overhead)
-- Simple configuration (no XML jungle)
-- Cross-platform (Linux, macOS, Windows, Android, iOS)
 - Minimal attack surface
-- Peer-to-peer — no client/server nonsense (but we’ll use it like that anyway)
+- Peer-to-peer, no true client/server (but we’ll use it like that anyway)
 - Built into the Linux kernel (kernel >= 5.6)
 - Just ~4,000 lines of code

+and also :
+- Fast (low overhead)
+- Simple configuration
+- Cross-platform

 WireGuard doesn’t allow you to choose ciphers; it uses fixed ones.